techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/usb-devices.md

 > [!NOTE]
 > The date format is MM/DD/YYYY.

-@sofia - please replace the entries in the table with the bluetooth ones.

 | **Manufacturer**      | **Model**                                                    | **Qualified**       | **Certified Program**                                           |
 |:--------------------|:----------------------------------------------------------|:---------------|:-------------------------------------------------------|
 |Logitech|Zone Wireless 2 Headset                                            |01/13/2025       |Certified for Microsoft Teams                             |